Mahomes, Hardman developing chemistry in training camp - NewsBreak

 Mahomes, Hardman developing chemistry in training camp

-KANSAS CITY, Mo. — The Chiefs have continued to get ready for the upcoming season down in St. Joe at Missouri Western State University and Patrick Mahomes seems to be starting to click with his receivers.
+KANSAS CITY, Mo. — The Kansas City Chiefs continue to get ready for the upcoming season down in St. Joseph at Missouri Western State University, and Patrick Mahomes seems to be starting to click with his receivers.

 But there’s one receiver in particular Mahomes said he’s noticeably made strides with.Chiefs offensive line ranked as the best in the NFL